Growing Water Smart: Integrated Water and Land Use Planning Workshop

 The Growing Water Smart program introduces communities to the full range of communications, public engagement, planning, and policy implementation tools to realize their watershed health and community resiliency goals.

 Through Growing Water Smart, Arizona communities can learn how they can integrate land use and water planning.

 Participants in this program will gain:

-- Foresight.
-A better understanding of how land use and climatic trends impact water supply and demand at the state and local level.
+- Insight.
+A better understanding of how land use and climatic trends impact water supply and demand at local, state, and basin levels.

-- Adaptability.
+- Flexibility.
 The strategies and tools to integrate water and land use planning to better adapt to change and uncertainty.

-- Commitment.
-Decision makers from multiple disciplines, departments, agencies and organizations commit to common goals.
+- Engagement.
+Decision makers from multiple disciplines, departments, agencies, and organizations commit to common goals around water.